RaXephon/resource-links/challenges_instructions.md

 #### 1. GitHub - notices
 Your GitHub settings should be set to receive email notifications by email.
 Below are instructions on setting this up:

-1. In GitHub, on upper right corner, click on your profile picture, then "Settings"
+a.
+In GitHub, on upper right corner, click on your profile picture, then "Settings"
-2. On left menu, under "Personal Settings", click on "Notification Center"
+b.
+On left menu, under "Personal Settings", click on "Notification Center"
-3. On right menu, under "Participating", make sure both boxes, "Email" and "Web" are checked.
+c.
+On right menu, under "Participating", make sure both boxes, "Email" and "Web" are checked.

 #### 2. GitHub Folder Naming Convention
 Use lower-case names and underscores, preferably your first name.
 (This is because GitHub folder/file names are case-sensitive.)
 In the case there is someone in the class with your same first name, you can use:  firstname_lastname for folder name.

 #### 3. Submitting Files
-a)  Submit IPython notebook for challenges instead of *.py files.
+a.
+Submit IPython notebook for challenges instead of *.py files.
 Makes it easier to follow:  code, output & graphs
-b)  Submit 1 file.
+b.
+Submit 1 file.
 (Don't submit several versions of files.)

 #### 4. Labeling Challenges
 Label challenge numbers in bold.